 The GCCC uses low-flow water fixtures throughout the North Building to minimize water usage.
 The exterior landscaping also utilizes drip lines to maximize effectiveness and minimize water usage.

 The GCCC is an exceptionally energy efficient facility.
 Energy usage is measured in real-time and tracked to identify issues and highlight opportunities for savings.
-All lights in the front-of house have been changed to LED lighting, including the Exhibit Halls.
+All lighting in the front-of house are energy LED lights, including the Exhibit Halls.

-The GCCC also offsets 100% of its energy usage with renewable energy by purchasing Renewable Energy Credits (RECs) equivalent to the total amount of energy used.
+The GCCC also offsets 100% of its energy usage with renewable energy by purchasing Renewable Energy Credits (RECs) equivalent to the total amount of electricity used.

 The GCCC has a sustainable purchasing policy and follows the Reduce, Reuse, Recycle model to minimize waste.
 Paper products used throughout the facility are made with 100% post-consumer content and a single-stream recycling program exists with recycling and compost containers throughout the event spaces to collect and process recyclable materials.
 All disposable service items (plates, forks, straws, etc.) are compostable and are transported by GCCC’s commercial composter and turned into a soil amendment at their compost facility.